Twitter, Facebook take different paths on Trump - and only one is right

 True, Twitter is not the only social media platform in town.
 But could you see the President on Tik Tok?

 Trump does have 26.8m followers on Facebook.
-But despite his claim to be "number one on Facebook", he's some distance behind a number of other public figures on the platform, including former President Barak Obama on 53.2m.
+But despite his claim to be "number one on Facebook", he's some distance behind a number of other public figures on the platform, including former President Barack Obama on 53.2m.

 But his 89m followers on Twitter who provide his really bully pulpit.